semi-sensible-synth/EuroPi/README.md

 * 1 Digital input for external clocking or gate sources
 * 128x32 OLED Display
 * I²C expansion header on the rear for extra sensors or outputs

-### Improvements on the Prototype version

-* All outputs are the full Eurorack unipolar range of 0-10V, previously only 0-3.3V
-* Two inputs, previously no way to accept input from other modules
-* The buttons have hardware debouncing to allow users to change out capacitor values for reduced accidental 'double click'
-* A 10 pin Eurorack shrouded power header is now used to prevent accidental reverse powering of the module
-* The 5V supply for the Pico is now regulated down from the +12V supply, so no 5V rail is required from your Eurorack power supply
-* The power supply is now diode protected to prevent back-powering your rack when the module is connected via USB
-* All jacks are protected from overvoltage input (previously the Pico GPIO pin was directly exposed to any input, potentially leading to damage)

 ### Documentation